Vadakkupatti Ramasamy: Plot

+Kayalvizhi, Ramasamy's childhood love interest and now an army doctor, returns to Vadakupatty after a long absence.

 Production

 The film's title is based on a name mentioned in a comedy scene from Uthama Raasa (1993).
 The film is based on a real incident that happened in the 1960s and 1970s.
 It was shot in a single schedule of sixty-three days.

 Soundtrack

 The soundtrack was composed by Sean Roldan.